phillipadsmith/2014.phillipadsmith.com/_drafts/2015-10-06-book-review-busy.md

 title: "Busy: How to Thrive in a World of Too Much"
 ---

-In a modern-day laptop there is enough power to edit a movie, mix a song, build the foundation of a successful business, or to write, typeset, and publish a novel.
+In a modern-day laptop there is enough power to edit a movie, mix a song, build the foundation of a successful business, or to write, design, and publish a novel.
 It is the creative equivalent of having a nuclear reactor that you carry with you.
 And yet, if we open that lid without clear intention, it is like staring into a black hole: a raw, unfiltered, and limitless sea of information so vast that it can easily steal hours from our productive lives.
 {: .lead}

-I had been pondering this tension — the urge to turn to the laptop for creative production, and the danger of turning to it too soon — when I started reading the book [Busy: How to Thrive in a World of Too Much][busy].
-And, given that it’s been a while since I’ve done a book review, I thought I’d start up again with [this one][busy].
+I had been pondering this tension — the urge to turn to the laptop for creative production, and the danger of turning to it too soon — when I started reading the book [Busy: How to Thrive in a World of Too Much][busy].[^1] And, given that it’s been a while since I’ve done a book review, I thought I’d start up again with [this one][busy].

 On my journey through the book, I realized that much of what I felt in my gut about my relationship to technology these last several years was born out by contemporary research.
 For example: